-Stability of a trapped atom clock on a chip
+PHYSICAL REVIEW A 92, 012106 (2015) Stability of a trapped-atom clock on a chip

-R. Szmuk, V. Dugrain, W. Maineult, J. Reichel, and P. Rosenbusch,
+R. Szmuk, V. Dugrain, W. Maineult, J. Reichel, and P. Rosenbusch1,\

+LNE-SYRTE, Observatoire de Paris, PSL Research University, CNRS, Sorbonne Universités, UPMC University Paris 06,

-1LNE-SYRTE, Observatoire de Paris, UPMC, CNRS, 61 av de l'Observatoire, 75014 Paris, France 2Laboratoire Kastler Brossel, ENS, UPMC, CNRS, 24 rue Lhomond, 75005 Paris, France (Dated: February 16, 2015)
+Laboratoire Kastler Brossel, ENS, UPMC, CNRS, 24 Rue Lhomond, 75005 Paris, France

+(Received 26 January 2015; published 10 July 2015)

-We present a compact atomic clock interrogating ultracold 87 Rb magnetically trapped on an atom chip.
-Very long coherence times sustained by spin self-rephasing allow us to interrogate the atomic transition with 85% contrast at 5 s Ramsey time.
-The clock exhibits a fractional frequency stability of 5.8×10^{-13} at 1 s and is likely to integrate into the 10^{-15} range in less than a day.
-A detailed analysis of 7 noise sources explains the measured frequency stability.
-Fluctuations in the atom temperature (0.4 nK shot-to-shot) and in the offset magnetic field (5×10^{-6} relative fluctuations shot-to-shot) are the main noise sources together with the local oscillator, which is degraded by the 30% duty cycle.
-The analysis suggests technical improvements to be implemented in a future second generation set-up.
+We present a compact atomic clock interrogating ultracold Rb magnetically trapped on an atom chip.
+Very long coherence times sustained by spin self-rephasing allow us to interrogate the atomic transition with 85% contrast at 5-s Ramsey time.
+The clock exhibits a fractional frequency stability of $5.8 \times 10^{-13}$ at 1 s and is likely to integrate into the $10^{-15}$ range in less than a day.
+A detailed analysis of seven noise sources explains the measured frequency stability.
+Fluctuations in the atom temperature (0.4 nK shot-to-shot) and in the offset magnetic field ( $5 \times 10^{-6}$ relative fluctuations shot-to-shot) are the main noise sources together with the local oscillator, which is degraded by the 30% duty cycle.
+The analysis suggests technical improvements to be implemented in a future second generation setup .
 The results demonstrate the remarkable degree of technical control that can be reached in an atom chip experiment.